yashbhutwala/polaris-contrib/README.md

 We also have **a wiki** with several articles for learning about polaris and blackduck deployments in kubernetes environments: https://github.com/blackducksoftware/polaris-contrib/wiki

+...Warning... bikeshedding below...

 -------------------------------------------

+# DISCLAIMER

+These examples are not a part of any official synopsys/blackduck release, and aren't supported as production deployment tooling by blackduck/polaris engineering teams.
+Please only use these if you know what you are doing, and consult your support contacts before using them  to install or modify a production instance of blackduck/polaris.
+These examples are mostly intended for learning.

+That said, these should be very useful for helping you learn how to install blackduck, or polaris, in a production setting!

+# CONTRIBUTIONS

+If you are an interested customer, SE, or anyone else, we'll happily review and incorporate your work into this repository as long as it passes some basic sniff testing and represents a valid product use case.

 # PHILOSOPHY